 How to Shop for a Two-Way Radio

-If there is a disaster in your area, whether it’s an earthquake, a hurricane, or economic collapse, there is likely to be a breakdown in communication systems.
+If there is a disaster in your area, there’s likely to be a breakdown in communication systems.
 Land-line phones could be down and cell phone towers might be jammed.
 If you and your family are at home and have decided to bug in, this might not seem like a problem.
 But what if your spouse is at work when the shtf, say in an office building on the other side of town?
 Or what if one of you needs to go out for supplies such as firewood and water?
 In such cases, you need to have a way to communicate with your loved ones so that you can come to one another’s aid should someone need it.

 - Call Features